LeetABit/Build/docs/SECURITY.md

 ## Supported Versions

-Currently Leet.Build is in a pre-release development.
+Currently LeetABit.Build is in a pre-release development.

 | Version | Supported          |
 | ------- | ------------------ |